Doel Reed Center for the Arts

 (for more opportunities, click here)

-The Office of the Historian will participate in the Department of State’s Virtual Student Foreign Service (VSFS) program for the upcoming 2013-14 academic year.
-More information on the program is found here, http://www.state.gov/vsfs/.
+The Office of the Historian will participate in the Department of State’s Virtual Student Foreign Service (VSFS) program for the 2015-16 academic year.
+More information on the program can be found here, http://www.state.gov/vsfs/.

 Anne Ray Internships